-Within the broad area of gene regulation, we focus our effort on understanding gene regulatory networks that control: 1) stem cell phenotype (fate specification); and 2) disease development.
+We focus our effort on understanding gene regulatory networks in normal and disease development.
 These efforts will help us better understand how the different processes controlling gene expression are coordinated in the cell and deepen our knowledge of organismal development and disease processes.
 Towards this goal, we are conducting interdisciplinary research, combining wet-lab experiments and computation along the following two lines:

 Model gene regulatory networks in development and disease

-We are studying gene networks controlling hematopoietic stem cell fate and disease pathogenesis using functional genomic assays and computational modeling.
+We are studying gene regulatory networks controlling development and differentiation of hematopoietic stem cells and lymphocytes and oncogenesis using omics assays and computational modeling.
 In this biological context, we are pursuing the following projects:

 i) Identify transcriptional enhancers that control stage-specific gene expression.
 We are developing computational tools to predict enhancers.
 We are also developing a high through-put assay to validate our computational predictions.